magma/community/CONTRIBUTING.md

 Before your PRs are merged into the main code base, they are reviewed.
 We encourage anybody to review any PR and leave feedback.

+The [Reviewing Guide](Reviewing.md) provides more information on the responsibilities of maintainers and the process for reviewing a PR.

 ## Contact